line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 ### Parenthesis

-When using logical operators, if you want to order the operators using parentheses, call the logical operators using a normal function instead of an extension function.
-With extension functions, Kotlin JDSL can't identify the order in which you want to call the operators.
-However, with normal functions, Kotlin JDSL can identify it from the parameters.
+Calling logical operators using a normal function instead of an extension function allows you to order the operators using parentheses.
+In an extended function, Kotlin JDSL cannot add parentheses because the order is ambiguous.

 ```kotlin
 // (Employee.name = 'Employee01' AND Employee.nickname = 'E01') or (Employee.name = 'Employee02' AND Employee.nickname = 'E02')